Robert Hayward, Baron Hayward: Early life

-Hayward was educated at Abingdon School and Maidenhead Grammar School, where he was Head Boy.
-He won a scholarship to study Economics (Honours) at the University of Rhodesia.
-He served as National Vice-Chairman of the Young Conservatives from 1976 to 1977 and was a councillor on Coventry City Council from 1976 to 1978.
+Hayward was educated at Abingdon School and Maidenhead Grammar School, where he was head boy.
+He won a scholarship to study economics (honours) at the University of Rhodesia.
+He served as national vice-chairman of the Young Conservatives from 1976 to 1977 and was a councillor on Coventry City Council from 1976 to 1978.

 Parliamentary career

 Hayward first stood for Parliament, unsuccessfully, at Carmarthen, in October 1974, being beaten by the leader of Plaid Cymru, Gwynfor Evans.

 He was the Member of Parliament (MP) for Kingswood from 1983 to 1992.
 In January 1992 he "talked out" the second reading of the Civil Rights (Disabled Persons) Bill, and had to apologise for misleading the House.
 He lost his seat in the 1992 general election to Labour's Roger Berry.

 In 1993, Hayward was the unsuccessful Conservative candidate at the Christchurch by-election, losing the safe seat by a swing of over 35% to the Liberal Democrat candidate.
 During the campaign he was targeted by disability rights activists from the Disabled People's Direct Action Network for previously blocking legislation that would have improved disabled people's rights.

-During his time in the House of Commons, he served on the Energy Select Committee (1984–85), the Conservative Party's Aviation Committee (1984–92) and as PPS at the Department for Trade & Industry, including to Michael Howard as the then Minister for Corporate & Consumer Affairs.
-Hayward was also PPS to Paul Channon, the Secretary of State for Transport, between 1987–89, a period that saw the Lockerbie bombing, Clapham and Kings Cross rail disasters and the Kegworth air crash.
+During his time in the House of Commons, he served on the Energy Select Committee (1984–85), the Conservative Party's Aviation Committee (1984–92) and as PPS at the Department for Trade & Industry, including to Michael Howard as the then minister for corporate and consumer affairs.
+Hayward was also PPS to Paul Channon, the secretary of state for transport, between 1987 and 1989, a period that saw the Lockerbie bombing, Clapham and Kings Cross rail disasters and the Kegworth air crash.

 In 1989, Hayward successfully predicted the number of MPs not supporting Margaret Thatcher in the leadership election.
 In 1990, Hayward conducted similar analysis for the first leadership ballot and the implications of the second.

-Prior to the 1992 general election, Hayward correctly forecast a Conservative victory on the basis of an analysis of the opinion polls and election results in 1991 and submitted in a paper written for the Party leadership, including Prime Minister, John Major.
+Prior to the 1992 general election, Hayward correctly forecast a Conservative victory on the basis of an analysis of the opinion polls and election results in 1991 and submitted in a paper written for the party leadership, including prime minister, John Major.
 Although the term was not coined by Hayward, his paper gave rise to the phrase 'shy Tory'.
 The paper (and forecast) was referred to in The Sunday Times on 12 April 1992.